EarthScope/ispaq/README.md

 To see detailed progress information use ```--log-level DEBUG```.
 To hide everything other than an outright crash use ```--log-level CRITICAL```.

-The following example demonstrates what will should see.
+The following example demonstrates what you should see.

+> Note: Please ignore the warning message from matplotlib.
+It will only occur on first use.

 ```
 (ispaq) $ run_ispaq.py -M basicStats -S basicStats --starttime 2010-04-20 --log-level INFO
 2016-08-26 15:50:43 - INFO - Running ISPAQ version 0.7.6 on Fri Aug 26 15:50:43 2016

-/Users/jonathancallahan/miniconda2/envs/ispaq/lib/python2.7/site-packages/matplotlib/font_manager.py:273: UserWarning: Matplotlib is building the font cache using fc-list.
+~/miniconda2/envs/ispaq/lib/python2.7/site-packages/matplotlib/font_manager.py:273: UserWarning: Matplotlib is building the font cache using fc-list.
 This may take a moment.
   warnings.warn('Matplotlib is building the font cache using fc-list.
 This may take a moment.')
 2016-08-26 15:51:02 - INFO - Calculating simple metrics for 3 SNCLs.
 2016-08-26 15:51:02 - INFO - 000 Calculating simple metrics for IU.ANMO.00.BH1